DerekRoy/invest-ui/README.md

 ## Session

-Signed cookies are used as the session backend to avoid using a database.
-We therefore must avoid storing non-trivial data in the session, because the browser will be exposed to the data.
+Signed cookies are used as the session backend to avoid database usage.
+Therefore storing non-trivial data must be avoided in the session, or else the browser will be exposed to the data.

 [circle-ci-image]: https://circleci.com/gh/uktrade/invest-ui/tree/master.svg?style=svg